antadde/N-SDM/README.md

 ## N-SDM settings

-N-SDM settings can be edited by modifying the settings.csv file located in ./scripts/nsdm-project/main/settings.
+N-SDM settings can be edited by modifying the "settings.csv" file located in ./scripts/nsdm-project/main/settings.
 You must edit this file to make N-SDM settings compatible with your computing environment (e.g. paths, HPC account, partition etc.).
-Be careful when saving settings.csv to use “;” as delimiter.
-In this same directory, the param-grid.xslx file allows specifying the grid for hyperparameter tunning.
-The pre-filled expert-table.xslx file allows for expert-based prefiltering of taxon-specific candidate covariates.
+Be careful when saving "settings.csv" to use “;” as delimiters.
+In this same directory, the "param-grid.xslx" file allows specifying the grid for hyperparameter tunning and the pre-filled "expert-table.xslx" file allows for expert-based prefiltering of taxon-specific candidate covariates.
 For more details on N-SDM settings, please have a look at the N-SDM manuscript.

 ## Running N-SDM